jvzonlab/OrganoidTracker/manuals/AUTOMATIC_TRACKING.md

 Step 1: Obtaining nucleus positions
 -----------------------------------

-Obtaining nucleus positions from raw tracking data is currently done using an external program, that is not yet integrated in Autotrack.
-See the documentation of that program on how to use it.
-Once you have the positions (those are *.npy files), import them using the Autotrack GUI.
-Use `File -> Load positions in Laetitia's format` to import the positions and export them again using `File -> Save tracking data...`.
-You can name the file `Automatic positions.aut`.
+Training is currently done using an external program.

-In the future, a machine learning script that outputs all data in the expected format will be added, so that you don't need to install extra programs and convert data.
+Once you have a trained model, you can use it to

 Step 2: Obtaining nucleus shapes
 --------------------------------